-The Emerging Leadership Certificate Program (ELCP) is a co-curricular program that allows each student to design their individual leadership experience based on a menu of program options.
-ELCP is open to all students: individuals interested in learning more about themselves as a leader, students who are serving in leadership roles within student organizations, and students who are interested in exploring their leadership potential.
-Through participation in the program, students will broaden knowledge and perspectives on a variety of real-life, current, and social issues; gain a better understanding of themselves, their talents, and their limitations; develop a unique leadership style; and learn to help others hone their skills as leaders.
-By completing the leadership certificate requirements in Leadership Education, Training, and Development, students will receive the Emerging Leaders Certificate awarded by the Central College President and Dean of Student Life.
+The Emerging Leadership Certificate Program (ELCP) is a co-curricular program that allows each student to design individual leadership experiences based on a menu of program options.
+ELCP is open to all students: individuals interested in learning more about themselves as a leader, students who are serving in leadership roles within student organizations and students who are interested in exploring their leadership potential.
+Through participation in the program, students will broaden knowledge and perspectives on a variety of real-life, current and social issues; gain a better understanding of themselves, their talents and their limitations; develop a unique leadership style; and learn to help others hone their skills as leaders.
+By completing the leadership certificate requirements in Leadership Education, Training and Development, students will receive the Emerging Leaders Certificate awarded by the Central College President and Dean of Student Life.
 Sponsored by Student Activities.

 The Center for Community-Based Learning (CCBL) engages students, faculty and community members in sustained partnerships fostering collaborative learning and civic participation in a diverse society.
 The CCBL provides opportunities for students to engage in service that is connected with academic goals through traditional courses or independent modules.
 Over forty courses at Central include a service-learning option or requirement, allowing students to explore course knowledge in a real world setting while serving their community.
 Opportunities also exist for student leaders to serve as Advocates for Community Engagement (ACEs).
 ACEs act as a liaison between several community agencies and their fellow students, promoting and facilitating community engagement across the campus.

 The Central Volunteer Center (CVC) serves as a clearinghouse of information about community service and volunteer opportunities for students.
-The CVC is student-led and works to connect Central students with service projects sponsored by organizations in Pella and the surrounding communities that help students to develop a greater sense of belonging in the community and promote life-long community service.
+The CVC connects Central students with service projects sponsored by organizations in Pella and the surrounding communities that help students to develop a greater sense of belonging in the community and promote life-long community service.
 Student leaders working in the CVC develop a broad range of skill sets while working with community partners, coordinating student volunteers, and hosting service events on campus.
 New students are welcome and encouraged to get involved with the CVC either by volunteering with projects that interest them or helping to coordinate and market the many projects available.
-Sponsored by Student Activities and the Office of Community-Based Learning
+Sponsored by the Center for Community-Based Learning

-First-year through senior students are eligible to serve on their hall council which is a group that makes decisions for individual residence areas and plans events for their fellow students in those areas.
+First-year through senior students are eligible to serve on their hall council, a group that makes decisions for individual residence areas and plans events for students in those areas.
 Many new students start out as hall council members before moving into other leadership positions on campus.
 Hall Council is a great way to get to know more people who live in your area while building skills that help you in college and beyond.
 Sponsored by Residence Life

 Through these programming areas, students develop a variety of organizational leadership skills while planning events for the whole campus to enjoy!
 Sponsored by Student Activities